 Preparing for an appointment

-If your pericardial effusion is discovered as a result of a heart attack or other emergency, you won't have time to prepare for your appointment.
+If your pericardial effusion is discovered as a result of a heart attack or another emergency, you won't have time to prepare for your appointment.
 Otherwise, you'll likely start by seeing your primary care provider.
-Or you might be referred immediately to a cardiologist.
+You might be referred to a doctor who specializes in heart diseases (cardiologist).

 What you can do